 Nothing can compare to a crane drafting behind/beside me (yesterday’s experience), but today I confirmed the crane’s existence with photos of three feeding near the highway.
 A herd of five elk passed across the highway a quarter mile in front of me and a small black bear was feeding in the ditch.
 That was the first ten miles.
 A bull moose (still in felt) was feeding along the road as were a large black bear and deer.
 Numerous bear skat on my highway shoulder provided evidence I missed many.

-Patricia kept checking and offering food and encouragement as I climbed (in my lowest gear) the 3,500 ft.
+Patricia kept checking and offering food and encouragement as I climbed (in my lowest gear) the 5-6 mile incline of the 3,500 ft.
 Steamboat Mountain summit (Alaska Highway pass) overlooking the Muskwa-Kechika (Rivers) Management Area (an environmentally managed multi-use area for resource and recreational development while maintaining natural beauty).